codatio/codat-docs/docs/underwriting/process-loan.md

 ## 🚀 In this section, you will...
 * Review the basic process flow followed by the demo app,
-* Create and fill a new loan application,
+* Create a new loan application,
 * Create a Codat company and connect it to the Codat Sandbox,
 * Fetch financial data to assess the applicant's financial health,
 * Categorize accounts to meet Assess' requirements, and